janb84/boss-2025-notes/README.md

 # boss-2025-notes

-Some public notes of the lessons learned of the chaincode-labs Boss 2025 course.
+Some public notes of the lessons learned from the Chaincode-Labs Boss 2025 course.